 Why do this problem?

 gives opportunities for pupils to explore, to discover, to analyse and communicate.
+It's a real catalyst for pupils' curiosity.
 It allows pupils to approach it in whatever way they find most helpful.
 It also provides opportunities for using and extending visualising skills.
+The activity also opens

 You could show the group models of the first solid cube and first frame cube.
 Invite them to talk to a partner about them and to share their observations with the whole class.
 You could then ask pairs to suggest what the 'next' two cubes would look like.
 You could also ask them to explain why they think you started with a $3$ by $3$ by $3$ cube rather than, say, a $2$ by $2$ by $2$

 You may like to challenge learners to find the number of small cubes each is made up of and they could share their methods for doing so.
 Some may need to make their own model to help them, but others will be able to calculate the number of cubes using certain facts they know.
 By sharing different methods, some children may take on a new method because they find it works better for them